 $780 per week ($40,560 annually) as of October 3, 2021;

 $875 per week ($45,500 annually) as of October 3, 2022.

 The salary threshold will reset automatically starting October 3, 2023 and every 3rd year thereafter to the 10th percentile of PA workers wor work in exempt Executive, Administrative, and Professional classifications.
 As under the FLSA regulations, employers may uses non-discretionary bonuses, incentives, or commissions to satisfy up to 10% of the salary amount.

 Under Pennsylvania labor laws, computer employees are not considered exempt as under federal law and, therefore, may be entitled to overtime, unless covered by another exemption.

-Pennsylvania labor laws also do not provide an overtime exemption for employees earning more than $100,000 per year as does the federal law.
+Pennsylvania labor laws also do not provide an overtime exemption for employees earning more than $100,000 ($107,432 as of 2020) per year as does the federal law.

 Outside sales employees in Pennsylvania must spend more than 80% of their work time away from the employer’s place of business making sales, a more demanding requirement than FLSA’s “primary duty” test.
-If an employee does not meet these requirements, but is designated as an “outside sales” employee, he may be due unpaid overtime.
+If an employee does not meet these requirements, but is designated as an “outside sales” employee, he may be due unpaid overtime per Pennsylvania overtime laws.

 - Time specified in a written contract between the employer and employee

 - The standard customary in the trade, or